harvardartmuseums/api-docs/sections/image.md

 **date** describes either the date of creation of the image record in our collections management system OR the date of creation of the image itself (this is very fuzzy data)

-**baseimageurl** describes the primary internet address for the image and is delivered through our [default image delivery service](https://github.com/harvardartmuseums/api-docs#default-service)
+**baseimageurl** describes the primary internet address for the image delivered via a [IIIF image delivery service](https://github.com/harvardartmuseums/api-docs#iiif)

-**iiifbaseuri** describes the root of the address for accessing the image through our [IIIF image delivery service](https://github.com/harvardartmuseums/api-docs#iiif)

 **format** describes the [media type/MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the image (typically image/jpeg)